-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Co ommission file number: 333-249 533 TUDE GOLD CORPOR Colorado 85-2602691 (State of Other Jurisdiction of incorporation or O rganization) (I.R.S.
-Employer Identificat ion No.) 2886 Carriage Manor Point, Colorado Sp orings, CO 80906 (Address of principal executive office s) (Zip code) Registrant's telep hone number, including area co de: (719) 717-9825 Securities re gistered pursuant to Section 12 (b) of the Act: Title of Each Class Trading Symbol(s) Name Of Each Ex On Which Regis N/A N/A N/A Securities regist tered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-kne own seasoned issuer, as defined in Rule 405 of the Securities Act.
-Y es □ No 🗵 Indicate by check mark if the registrant is not require red to file reports pursuant to Section n 13 or Section 15(d) of the Act.
-Yes □ No 🗵 Indicate by check mark whether the registrant: (1) h of 1934 during the preceding 12 months (or for such sh such filing requirements for the past 90 days.
-Yes 🗵 1 orter period that the registrant was Indicate by check mark whether the Registrant has Rule 405 of Regulation S-T ($\S 232.0405$ of this chapter) submit such files).
-Yes \boxtimes No \square s submitted electronically, every Induring the preceding 12 months (or teractive Data File required to b for such shorter period that the re e submitted pursuant to egistrant was required to Indicate by check mark if disclosure of delinquent herein, and will not be contained, to the best of Registre Part III of this Form 10-K or any amendment to this Form ant's knowledge, in definitive prox Indicate by check mark whether the registrant is a lar or an emerging growth company.
-See the definitions of growth company" in Rule 12b-2 of the Exchange Act. rge accelerated filer, an accelerated filer, "accelerated filer," "accelerated filer," iler, a non-accelerated filer, a smated filer," "smaller reporting co aller reporting company, mpany," and "emerging Large accelerated filer □ Accelerated filer □ No. n-accelerated filer 🗵 Smaller reporting company 🗵 Emerg ing growth company 🗵 If an emerging growth company, indicate by check any new or revised financial accounting standards provi eriod for complying with Indicate by check mark whether the registrant has fi internal control over financial reporting under Section 4 firm that prepared or issued its audit report.
-Yes \square No 04(b) of the Sarbanes-Oxley Act (1 Indicate by check mark whether the registrant is a sl hell company (as defined in Rule 12 2b-2 of the Exchange Act).
-Yes [] No ⊠ The aggregate market value of the Registrant's Con nmon Stock held by non-affiliates o n June 30, 2021 (the last busines s day of the Registrant's deemed to be affiliates.
-This determination of affiliate status is not necessarily a conclusive determination for other purposes.
-The number of outstanding shares of the Registrant's Common Stock as of February 28, 2022 was 23,997,876.
+■ ANNUAL REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURI TIES EXCHANGE ACT OF 1 934 For the fiscal year ended I December 31, 2022 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission file number: 333-249533 FORTITUDE GOLD ((Exact name of registrant as sp Colorado 8 35-2602691 (State of Other Jurisdiction of incor poration or Organization) (I.R.S.
+Emp loyer Identification No.) 2886 Carriage Manor Point, C (Address of principal exe 80906 (Zip code) R egistrant's telephone number, includ ing area code: (719) 717-98 325 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class N/A Trading Syr N/A nbol(s) Name Of Each Exchange On Which Registered N/A Securities registered pursuant to Sec tion 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in F Rule 405 of the Securities Act.
+Y res □ No ⊠ Indicate by check mark if the registrant is no t required to file reports pursuant to Section n 13 or Section 15(d) of the Act.
+Yes □ No ⊠ the Securities Exchange Act of 1934 during the to such filing requirements for the past 90 days.
+Indicate by check mark whether the Registre (§232.0405 of this chapter) during the preceding submitted pursuant to Rule 405 of Regulation S-T omit such files).
+Yes \boxtimes No \square chapter) is not contained herein, and will not be a Part III of this Form 10-K or any amendment to maller reporting company, or an emerging growth growth company" in Rule 12b-2 of the Exchange Large accelerated filer ☐ Accelerated file r □ Non-accelerated filer ⊠ Smaller reporting compar y 🗵 Emerging growth company 🗵 If an emerging growth company, indicate be financial accounting standards provided pursuan y check mark if the registrant has elected to Section 13(a) of the Exchange Act. ⊠ not to use the extended transition on period for complying with any new or revised Indicate by check mark whether the registrate financial reporting under Section 404(b) of the S □ No ⊠ If securities are registered pursuant to Section correction of an error to previously issued finance • whether the financial statements of the registrant included in the filing reflect the Indicate by check mark whether any of those registrant's executive officers during the relevan - • • ntive-based compensation received by any of the Indicate by check mark whether the registrar nt is a shell company (as defined in Rule 12 b-2 of the Exchange Act).
+Yes [] No ⊠ second fiscal quarter) was approximately \$127,00 00,000.
+Shares of Common Stock held by eaths calculation because such persons may be ach executive officer and director be deemed to be affiliates.
+This d s day of the Registrant's most recently completed r and by each shareholder affiliated with a director etermination of affiliate status is not necessarily a ruary 27, 2023 was 24,084,542.